DivinumOfficium/ansible-deployment/README.md

 # Running Divinium Officium

-Goal for this page is to document all the different components that are used to run Divinium Officium (DO) team to deploy new servers for production deployment of [DivinumOfficium](https://www.divinumofficium.com/).
+Goal for this page is to document all the different components that are used to run Divinium Officium (DO), to deploy new servers for production deployment of [DivinumOfficium](https://www.divinumofficium.com/).
 The codebase for this website is [DivinumOfficium/divinum-officium](https://github.com/DivinumOfficium/divinum-officium).

 ## Overall
 The flow for getting code commit updates running onto the actual